 The Foundation’s endowment is funded by contributions from parents, grandparents, and other community-minded residents and companies who want to ensure Vestavia schools have access to funds for educational enhancements.
 The Foundation is able to provide a perpetual source of funding for schools that is not federal or state controlled and can never be prorated in times of financial hardship.

-‘’I strongly encourage all Vestavia citizens to become part of this endeavor by making a contribution to the Foundation,” said Shelia Phillips, Vestavia Hills City Schools Superintendent.
+‘’I strongly encourage all Vestavia citizens to become part of this endeavor by making a contribution to the Foundation,” said Shelia Phillips, former Vestavia Hills City Schools Superintendent.
 “As everyone is well aware, we are still suffering from a loss of state funding in all school systems throughout the state.
 In Vestavia, we are very lucky to have the Foundation to help provide the support we need to enhance our students’ educational opportunities.

 “We are proud to have one of the best school systems in the country.
 Funding from the Foundation helps continue this standard of excellence.”

-“Providing this professional development training opportunity to all of our teachers is a huge undertaking,” noted Sheila Phillips, Vestavia City Schools Assistant Superintendent, “We would not have the resources to do this without the Foundation’s support.
+“Providing this professional development training opportunity to all of our teachers is a huge undertaking,” noted Sheila Phillips, former Vestavia City Schools Superintendent, “We would not have the resources to do this without the Foundation’s support.
 These training workshops benefit every school, every teacher and in turn every student in our system.”